mohammad-sameer76/frontend-development-internship-unified-mentor/README.md

 # 💼 Frontend Developer Internship Projects

-This repository showcases a set of frontend projects developed during my internship preparation phase.
+This repository showcases a set of frontend projects developed during my internship phase.
 Each project demonstrates core web development skills using HTML, CSS, and JavaScript.

 ---